crystal-lang/crystal-book/using_the_compiler/README.md

 $ crystal some_program.cr
 ```

-Crystal files end with the `.cr` extension.

-Alternative you can use the `run` command:
+Alternatively you can use the `run` command:

 ```
 $ crystal run some_program.cr
 ```

+Crystal files end with the `.cr` extension.

 ## Creating an executable